CamilaDuitama/decOM/README.md

 ## Output files
-`decOM` will output one .csv file with the k-mer counts and proportions, a folder with the vector representing the sink(s) and a barplot if indicated by the user
+`decOM` will output one .csv file with the k-mer counts and proportions, a folder with the vector representing the sample of interest, from now on called sink (s), and a barplot if indicated by the user.

 ```
 decOM_output/